rage/ethics-of-ai-copy/data/chapter-1/1-what-is-ai-ethics.md

 ---
 path: '/chapter-1/1-what-is-ai-ethics'
-title: ' What is AI Ethics?'
+title: 'What is AI ethics?'
 hidden: false
 ---